onc-healthit/lantern-back-end/README.md

 The data_collection_check.sh script runs outside of Lantern and periodically checks to see if data has been written to the fhir_endpoints_info within the last N many seconds, where N is the Lantern query interval.
 If data has not been written within said interval, or the database is down, then the script sends an alert to the set email address.

-To set up the script for this data collection failure system, you must insert the following information into the variables located at the beginning of the data_collection_check script:
+To set up the script for this data collection failure system, you must insert the correct information into the following variables located at the beginning of the data_collection_check script.
+The DB_NAME, DB_USER, and QUERY_INTERVAL variables used in the script should match their corresponding environmental variable (shown in parentheses below) defined in the .env file:
   * Set the EMAIL variable to the email you want the failure system to send alerts to
-  * Set the DB_NAME variable to name of your database
+  * Set the DB_NAME variable to name of your database (LANTERN_DBNAME)
-  * Set the DB_USER variable to the name of the database user
+  * Set the DB_USER variable to the name of the database user (LANTERN_DBUSER)
-  * Set the QUERY_INTERVAL variable to the capability querier query interval (in minutes)
+  * Set the QUERY_INTERVAL variable to the capability querier query interval in minutes (LANTERN_CAPQUERY_QRYINTVL)

 To configure this script to run using cron, do:
  * Use `crontab -e` to open up and edit the current user’s cron jobs in the crontab file